Permits to take or interfere with wildlife

 To get a copy of the NT Parks and Wildlife Commission's marine turtle watch policy, contact the Parks and Wildlife permits and concessions office.

-Once your permit has expired, you need to submit all data by email to biodiversity@nt.gov.au.
+Once your permit has expired, you must submit all data by email to biodiversity@nt.gov.au.

-You should allow at least two weeks for your permit to be approved.
+You should also allow at least 4 weeks for your permit to be approved.

 How to apply